 There was once a Rishi called Bhringi, a devotee of Lord Shiva.
-He used to believe himself to be the greatest acolyte of Lord Shiva only to the bit that he refused to worship Shiva along with Parvati.
+He used to believe himself to be the greatest acolyte of Lord Shiva, only to the bit that he refused to worship Shiva along with Parvati.
 He had solely dedicated himself to Lord Shiva but would not worship his consort Parvati.

-Rishi took the form of Beetle and circumambulated Shiva only which enraged Parvati.
-Parvati then cursed Bhringi to lose all the blood and muscles which are believed to have come from mother in Hindu embryology.
-Bhringi was all but the only skeleton now which is believed to have come from father, making him realize the significance of Prakriti and Purusha.
-He pleaded forgiveness from Parvati and was given the third leg as a reward for pleading to sustain his body.
+Rishi took the form of Beetle and circumambulated Shiva only, which enraged Parvati.
+Parvati then cursed Bhringi to lose all the blood and muscles believed to have come from his mother in Hindu embryology.
+Bhringi was all but the only skeleton now, which is believed to have come from his father, making him realize the significance of Prakriti and Purusha.
+He pleaded for forgiveness from Parvati and was given the third leg as a reward for pleading to sustain his body.

-Brahma asked Shiva for help and Shiva took this Ardhanarishwar form to make him understand generation through copulation.
-Afterward, Ardhanarishwar split into Purusha and Prakriti thus continuing the creation, suggesting that Shiva is nothing without Shakti, and creation, as well as the continuation of life, is impossible without both of them.
+Brahma asked Shiva for help, and Shiva took this Ardhanarishwar form to make him understand generation through copulation.
+Afterward, Ardhanarishwar split into Purusha and Prakriti, thus continuing the creation, suggesting that Shiva is nothing without Shakti, and creation, as well as the continuation of life, is impossible without both of them.

 Symbolism of Ardhanarishvara

-The unity of Purusha and Prakriti are basically opposite in nature, but they match each other in a sense that Purusha is the passive force of the universe while Prakriti is the active one, Purusha represents potential energy and Prakriti the kinetic energy, Purusha is infinite and Prakriti brings that infinity to finite, thus, embracing one another to generate and sustain the universe.
+The unity of Purusha and Prakriti are opposite.
+Still, they match each other because Purusha is the passive force of the universe.
+At the same time, Prakriti is active, Purusha represents potential energy, Prakriti is kinetic energy, and Purusha is infinite.
+Prakriti brings that infinity to be finite, thus, embracing one another to generate and sustain the universe.

-Many also compare Ardhanarishvara with the Chinese concept of Yin-Yang as they are also complementary opposites of each other, the equal halves of the greater whole.
-They are the part and parcel of the dynamic nature of the universe.
+Many also compare Ardhanarishvara with the Chinese concept of Yin-Yang as they are complementary opposites of each other, the equal halves of the greater whole.
+They are part and parcel of the dynamic nature of the universe.
 Yin is analogous to the gentle and feminine half and Yang to the strong, ferocious, and masculine half.

-The concept of Ardhanareshwar reflects that the matching of opposites produces the true rhythm of life as Shiva is shava without Shakti and Shakti is impotent without Shiva, Shakti creates, and Shiva is the source of that creation.(Last Updated On: March 10, 2021)
+The concept of Ardhanareshwar reflects that the matching of opposites produces the true rhythm of life as Shiva is shava without Shakti and Shakti is impotent without Shiva, Shakti creates, and Shiva is the source of that creation.